 Transduction to PSC-CMs:

-Count cell number of PSC-CMs in an extra-well or an extra dish.
+Count cell number of PSC-CMs in an extra well or an extra dish.

-Apply AAVs at 1x104 to 1x106 vg/cells to PSC-CMs and culture PSC-CMs for 3 days with AAV, then change media to normal one without AAV.
+Dilute AAVs (1x104 to 1x106 vg/cell) to make up 50 µL with PBS.
+Apply AAVs at the multiplicity of infection (MOI) of 1x104 to 1x106 vg/cell to PSC-CMs and culture PSC-CMs for 3 days with AAV in the corresponding differentiation media for mouse and human PSC-CMs, then change media to normal ones without AAV.

 Use PSC-CMs for live-cell imaging after 7 days or more post-transduction.

+[Optional] AAV-based purification of PSC-CMs

+Preparation of AAV:

+Prepare AAV as following the steps described in Step 3 using a shuttle vector expressing blasticidin-resistant gene under the control of cTNT promoter.

+Transduction to differentiating iPS cells:

+Differentiate human iPS cells for 4 days following the protocol described in Step 2 and count the number of cells in an extra well.

+After changing media at day 4, apply AAVs at the MOI of 1x105 vg/cell to differentiating PSCs in RPMI+B27-Ins media.

+At day 7, refresh media with RPMI+B27+Ins and add 2.5-10 µg/mL of blasticidin.

+At day 10, PSC-CMs are ready to replate.

 Preparation of PDMS stamps

-Design the device pattern of 200 µm strip along with 10–25 µm groove in between the strip using a computer-aided design (CAD) drawing software, Rhinoceros 6.0.
+Design the device pattern of 200 µm strips along with 10–25 µm grooves in between the strips using a computer-aided design (CAD) drawing software.

 Draw the pattern of devices onto a chromium photomask coated with AZP1350 by using UV light of a maskless lithography tool.